gforge/subscription_example/Readme.md

 # An ApolloServer example

-The simplest possible example to run a ApolloServer with subscriptions.
+The simplest possible example to run a ApolloServer with subscriptions with authorization.

 ## Docker